Scalar Functions

 SELECT geocoder.usa.geocode_address('1024 Lenox Ave, Miami Beach, Florida 33139')

-is the attached database name, and usa
+In this example, geocoder is the attached database name and usa is the schema name.

-Efficiency / Parallelism
+Efficiency and Parallelism

 Arrow Flight Server Implementation Notes